 Characteristics of Competency-Based Learning

-- Failure is not an option — If a student is willing to do the work, the concept of failure does not exist within a competency-based education.
+If a student is willing to do the work, the concept of failure does not exist within a competency-based education.
 In a competency-based school a student may still fall short of demonstrating competency on an exam or project, but he/she will not be labeled a “failure.”
 Much like the bar exam, the real estate licensure exam, or a driver’s test, each assessment serves a dual purpose of measuring competency and/or identifying areas that still need attention.
 For students in a competency-based school failure is replaced with “not ready yet” and students know that teachers are available to help them succeed.